Brainstorm123/Urban-Data-Mapping-Class/README.md

  Processing tools -> vector table -> join using field values -> nta code

  Next was to use the field calculator to calculate the population density per nta code area.
+ I chose population density because noise density shows a concentration of people at a particular geographical area.
  Next, I created a graduated map of 6 classes showing population density along with labels of the population.
 ![](assignment2images/graduated%20pop_density%20with%20population%20labels.png)